 We offer M. S. and Ph.D. degrees in Bioagricultural Sciences.
 Graduate students at the masters and Ph.D. level can obtain a general degree in the area of expertise of their advisor (e.g., ecology, biodiversity, molecular biology), or explicitly concentrate on one of three disciplinary specializations: Entomology, Plant Pathology, and Weed Science.

 To be admitted as a graduate student in our department, you need to demonstrate that you have the potential to succeed in graduate school.
 You can show this through grades, letters of recommendation, and/or your application essay.
 Additionally, it is critical that you find a faculty advisor who is willing to mentor you.
-You should visit our faculty webpage\’s to learn about individual faculty and their research areas.
+Visit BSPM’s faculty webpage to learn about individual faculty and their research areas.
 Make direct contact (email is generally best) with faculty you would like to work with.

 Application deadlines: To be considered for financial support via teaching assistantships, you must apply by September 1 for spring semester admission and by January 15 for fall semester admission.